zgiber/skeleton-old/readme.md

 # Skeleton

-Work in progress, some practices and boilerplate for bootsrapping new services.
+Boilerplate for bootsrapping new services.